wwwwwwzx/3DSRNGTool/README.md

 #### Transporter (Virtual Console)

-At `Use this game` Button.
+- Hover over `Use this game` button.
 Calibrate the delay beforehand.

 #### Generation 6